GabeKnuth/Jeeves/README.md

 pp=https://www.perplexity.ai/search?q={query}

-Other Info:
+In  [Settings], the defaults are configured:

 - By default, CTRL-S is the command to open the search window.
 This conflicts with the "Save" shortcut on Windows devices, but it's the workflow I was accustomed to.
-You can change this in the INI file.

 - Also by default, the search engine is Duck Duck Go.
-You can change this by specifying the default keyword in the INI file.
+You can change this by specifying another keyword